What is a Semiconductor?

 Other dedicated stations can interface with the processing benches to add functionality and streamline the fabrication: drying stations, fume scrubber, chemical storage and delivery systems, fire detection systems, and more.

-With all of the modular components available to install on front-end wafer processing benches, consideration must be made to the types of modules, and their arrangement.
+When configuring modular wet bench components on front-end wafer processing benches, consideration must be made to the types of modules, and their arrangement.
 Each wet processing station can be made to manufacturer specifications.
 As reported by the Congressional Research Service report, companies continue to invest in wet processing and export integrated circuits.
 The electronic and digital world depends on precisely made microchips.
 The stations mentioned here are high-quality, factory tested and designed by experienced professionals.

 Find Wet Processing Stations and Modules atTerra Universal.